ucsb-cs24/w19/_lectures/lect09.md

 # Topics

-* Run time of programs - why you should care?
 * Challenges in measuring time efficiency and the pros/cons of different methods - absolute time, counting steps
 * Measuring the impact of algorithms on running time (independent of implementation details/hardware/compiler....etc) - Count steps by detailed computer model of times to fetch, store, assign …
 * O notation - Big Oh - asymptotic analysis and orders of growth, but also briefly Little O, Big Omega, Big Theta